 - 3 strips applewood smoked bacon

-Preheat the oven to 500 degrees F. Place a paper towel on a plate and set it aside.
+Preheat the oven to 500° F. Place a paper towel on a plate and set it aside.

-Place the pan in the preheated 500 degree F oven and roast until the chicken is golden brown, about 30 minutes.
-Remove the chicken from the oven and reduce the heat to 350 degrees.
-Very carefully, use tongs to flip the chicken over so it's breast side down.
-Return the chicken to the oven and continue to roast until the internal temperature is 155 degrees F -- this should take about 1 hour.
+Arrange the apple mixture around the sides of the skillet, so there's space enough for the chicken in the center.
+Very carefully, use tongs, heat resistant cooking gloves or your hands, to flip the chicken over so it's now breast side down, in the center of the skillet, surrounded by the apple mixture.
+Place the skillet in the 350° F oven and continue to roast until the internal temperature is 155 degrees F -- this should take about 1 hour.
 The final internal temperature will be about 165 degrees, as the chicken will continue to cook for several minutes outside of the oven.
-The juices should run clear and the legs should move easily when it's done.
+You can use a meat thermometer to check the temperature.
+You'll also know it's done when the juices run clear and the legs should move easily when it's done.
+Baste the chicken with the cider-butter mixture every 15 minutes or so.

 I highly recommend buying an organic chicken, as they typically have less fat and more flavor.